1wErt3r/eslide/README.md

 A media slideshow application built with Enlightenment Foundation Libraries (EFL), featuring automatic image/video playback, smooth transitions, and interactive controls.

 It is intended to be used as digital picture frame software, but can also be used for general media presentations.
-It automatically cycles through images and videos in the `./images/` directory.
+It automatically cycles through images and videos in a folder.
 It provides a slideshow experience with smooth fade transitions, media controls, and an optional digital clock display.

 ![eslide screenshot](shot.jpg)